INTERESTED IN JOINING DCCOS?

 DCCM aspires to be the most comprehensive network of non-professional chamber musicians in the DC metropolitan region.
 DCCM offers a full suite of resources to support chamber ensembles, including rehearsal venues, coaching, and performance opportunities to provide musical growth for our members and build diverse audiences.

-Pre-formed ensembles participating in concerts receive up to 4 hours of professional coaching (2 sessions at up to 2 hours each) from DCCM’s Artistic Advisor and from outside professional chamber music coaches participating in DCCM’s coaching program.
+Pre-formed ensembles participating in concerts receive a $180 credit toward a two hour professional coaching in preparation for their performance.
+Some ensembles may also receive two hours of free coaching from DCCM’s Artistic Director.
 You can see an example of what to expect in a coaching session here.
 Coaching for ensembles not participating in a concert is available for an additional fee.

 Open Houses are events held jointly with Classical Musicians of Metro DC (CM•MDC) as “Mix and Match” sessions for sight reading or with prepared works.
 Multiple rooms with piano(s) are available, with a capacity for roughly 30.
 We invite you to get acquainted with members and meet other musicians to form ensembles.

-For pre-formed ensembles that have received private coaching either from our Artistic Advisor, Randall Stewart, or in master classes immediately preceding each concert.
+For pre-formed ensembles that have received private coaching immediately preceding each concert.
 DCCM concerts are supported by a $60 charge per member, per concert.

-Annual dues are currently $30 and include access to DCCM’s directory of chamber musician and coach directories, and discounts on fees for quarterly chamber music opens.
+Annual dues are currently $40 and include enhanced access to DCCOS’s directory of chamber musician directory, and discounts on fees for quarterly chamber music opens.
 Additional services such as concerts, private coaching and rehearsal rooms are available at affordable, additional charges.
 Dues must be paid in advance.

 A musicians’ guide, including a full schedule of services, is available here.